dypflying/chimestack-docs/content/zh/docs/Cli/_index.md

 Flags:
-      --Body string                                      Optional json string for [Body]. the http post body --VolumeSpecUuid string                            Required. the volume specification's uuid --createVolumeSpecRequest.Description string       description for the volume specification --createVolumeSpecRequest.MaxIops int              Required.
+      --Body string                                      Optional json string for [Body]. the http post body --VolumeSpecUuid string                            Required. the volume specification's uuid -h, --help                                             help for updateVolumeSpec
+      --updateVolumeSpecRequest.Description string       description for the volume specification --updateVolumeSpecRequest.MaxIops int              Required.
-      --createVolumeSpecRequest.MaxThroughput int        Required. the max throughput value of the volume specification --createVolumeSpecRequest.MinIops int              Required. the min iops value of the volume specification --createVolumeSpecRequest.MinThroughput int        Required. the min throughput value of the volume specification --createVolumeSpecRequest.Name string              Required. the volume specification's name --createVolumeSpecRequest.StepIops int             Required. the step iops value of the volume specification --createVolumeSpecRequest.StepThroughput int       Required. the step throughput value of the volume specification --createVolumeSpecRequest.StoragePoolUuid string   Required. the storage pool's Uuid -h, --help
+      --updateVolumeSpecRequest.MaxThroughput int        Required. the max throughput value of the volume specification --updateVolumeSpecRequest.MinIops int              Required. the min iops value of the volume specification --updateVolumeSpecRequest.MinThroughput int        Required. the min throughput value of the volume specification --updateVolumeSpecRequest.Name string              Required. the volume specification's name --updateVolumeSpecRequest.StepIops int             Required. the step iops value of the volume specification --updateVolumeSpecRequest.StepThroughput int       Required. the step throughput value of the volume specification --updateVolumeSpecRequest.StoragePoolUuid string   Required. the storage pool's Uuid
 ```

 #### 参数列表